September 8th, 2016

 You’ve made the decision to sell the home you’re currently in.
 Your next step is to learn a bit more about the selling process.
-If you haven’t already chosen a real estate agent, meet with at least two or three to see if you have rapport.
-If you don’t, keep looking.
-This person needs to be someone you can talk to, and you have to believe they have your best interests in mind.
-Look for an agent that has specialized knowledge of your neighborhood.
+Choose an agent you can talk to, and you have to believe they have your best interests in mind.
+It’s also important to hire an agent that has specialized knowledge of your neighborhood.
 They will know how to price and position better.

 If you want to sell your home quickly, you will want to look into hiring a professional stager.
 Additionally, you will want to improve the curb appeal.
 Your real estate agent may have fresh flowers planted to add color.
 Yellow apparently evokes a buying emotion which explains why they use so many marigolds.
 Ensure that you have a gardener come and mow the lawn weekly.
 You may want someone to come out every day during the Fall when there are leaves all over or the Winter if you get snow.

 And do listen to your agent about minor repairs.
 The low cost will really pay off.